scretu/spies/README.md

 - Only these HTTP methods are supported

   - HEAD
   - GET

 - You have to restart the application if you've changed the configuration file; In case of Docker, you need to rebuild the image and restart the container if you've changed the configuration file; In case of Kubernetes, you also have to repackage the Helm chart and re-deploy it in case you've changed the configuration file

+- A very basic caching mechanism has been implemented

+  - the cache is in memory so this might mean some OOM killer interventions :)
+  - each cache key is valid for 60 seconds by default, though; see the `How to Configure It` section
+  - spies doesn't serve STALE cache; should the cache be EXPIRED, it will immediately proxy the request to the downstream/origin
+  - speaking of STALE, EXPIRED and other X-Cache-Status response headers... spies doesn't provide them
+  - the cache key is the URL of the downsteam/origin ( in the format `http://address:port/uri` )
+  - I implemented a logic to serve HTTP 304 (so, no response body) to clients that already had a HTTP 200 + body at a previous request
+  - I think the above logic causes issues with TCP connections in CLOSE_WAIT status
+    - this is easily reproducible with a browser like Chrome
+    - this is not easily reproducible with curl

 </details>